hwan02/goldev/README.md

 You can use Gitpod (A free online VS Code-like IDE) for contributing online.
 With a single click it will launch a workspace and automatically:

-- clone the tech-interview-handbook repo.
+- clone the goldev_tech-interview repo.
 - install the dependencies.
 - run `yarn start`.